Security and Compliance

 • The autoApplyRemediations field is set to false.

-• The roles to be scanned by default include both worker and master nodes.
+• The roles to be scanned by default include entries for master and worker nodes.

 • The name field is set to scan01 which you entered on the form view.

-6. Click the Create button to create this simple scansetting definition.
+7. Click the Create button to create this simple scansetting definition that will only scan worker nodes.

 Figure 6.
 ScanSetting Details